renie/functional-series/README.md

 Now when we run `npm test`, we should get a valid test for main.

 ## What about ESM?
 From `main.js` on we can use our ESM.
-Lets write a utils file with a log function, as well as its test, to check if everything is ok:
+Let's write a utils file with a log function, as well as its test, to check if everything is ok:
 ```
 export const log = ({ message = 'My Message', logFn = console.log } = {}) => logFn(message)
 ```